The Valcucine Sustainable Development Goals

 Good Health and Well-being: ensure healthy lives and promote well-being for all at all ages

-Human health and well-being are the main objectives of our projects.
+Human health and well-being are the main objectives of our .
 The history of Valcucine is full of examples, facts and records that demonstrate how much attention to human health and well-being is part of the company's DNA.
-Research on ergonomics, sense of freedom, health and non-toxic products are concepts that are reflected into solutions that change the rules in the kitchen department, contributing positively to people wellbeing and making Valcucine world unique.
+Research on , sense of freedom, health and non-toxic products are concepts that are reflected into solutions that change the rules in the kitchen department, contributing positively to people wellbeing and making Valcucine world unique.

 Research on ergonomics

-System | Design
+System | Gabriele Centazzo

 Valcucine has always stood out for its focus on mankind and on the wellbeing of users by looking for ways to improve their day-to-day interactions with the kitchen.